 Financial assets measured at FVPL include financial assets management intends to sell in the short term and any derivative financial instrument that is not designated as a hedging instrument in a hedge relationship.
 Financial assets measured at FVPL are carried at fair value in the statements of financial position with changes in fair value recognized in profit or loss.
-The Company measured the receivable from Canada Silver Cobalt Works Inc. and marketable securities at FVPL.
+The Company measured its marketable securities at FVPL.